Improving Patient Scheduling for Surgeries

 Having said that, you are still far better off sitting down with the patient while they’re still in the office and gauging a tentative surgery date.
 Just pencil something in the calendar!
 This way, at least you have a point of reference and can continue coordinating the other details of the surgery.

-Providing your patients with an accurate calendar and open slots, so they will feel confident that the date(s) you are offering is indeed valid.
+Providing your patients with an accurate calendar and open slots will give them confidence that the date(s) you are offering is indeed valid.
 Using a digital calendar that can be shared and accessed by multiple staff simultaneously is essential.
 Whether it be a Google or Outlook Calendar, set it up so that color-coding is used to indicate each surgeon and implement filters so block time and open slots can be easily identified.
-The Surgimate Calendar is the ultimate option when it comes to scheduling.
+The Surgimate Surgery Scheduling Calendar is the ultimate option when it comes to scheduling.
 In addition to providing all of the above listed features, it also enables you to filter by hospital or coordinator, and sync all the surgical information (codes, insurance type etc).
 It’s also HIPAA compliant, and the information can easily be shared with the surgeon’s cellphone via SurgiApp.

 The more you do to encourage patients to set a surgery date before leaving the office, the easier it will be to stop the endless phone tag cycle.
-This will also prevent patients from falling through the cracks and ensure the surgeons’ block time is full – thereby increasing revenue for the practice.
+Improving patient scheduling for surgeries will also prevent patients from falling through the cracks and ensure the surgeons’ block time is full.
+This will thereby increase revenue for the practice.